-Large epidemics of yellow fever occur when the virus is present in a community with a high numbers of mosquitoes and low rates of human vaccination.
+Large epidemics of yellow fever occur when the virus is present in a community with a high number of mosquitoes and low rates of human vaccination.

-Dr. Julian Klapowitz of Travel Medicine Consultations can help provide the yellow fever vaccine New York residents are seeking as part of their travel plans.
+Dr. Julian Klapowitz of Travel Medicine Consultations can help provide the yellow fever vaccine NYC residents seek as part of their travel plans.

 What are the symptoms of Yellow Fever?

 Some of the common symptoms of yellow fever include fever, headache, muscle pain, fatigue, nausea, vomiting, feverishness, dizziness, and chills.
 This is also referred to as the “period of infection”.
 These symptoms usually improve after a few to several days.